Archaeological-Museum-Hamburg/Tachy2GIS/README.md

 The targetlayer is the one that new geometries will be added to.
 Its geometry type determines the appearance of the map tool -> if the target layer holds polygons, the map tool will draw polies, a point target will show up as simple vertices when adding geometries.

-Source- and targetlayer may (and will likely) be identical.
+*Note:* Source- and targetlayer may (and will likely) be identical.
 They only play different roles in the process.
 If source and target are identical, all geometries that exist before the one that is being added are available for snapping.

 Both layers have to be vector layers and the target layer has to be a shapefile.
 They do _not_ have to be of the same geometry type though, meaning it is possible to create a polygon target layer that is anchored to reference points in a point source layer.